phensley/cldr-engine-website/docs/doc-design-bundles.md

 const value = schema.calendars.gregorian.dateFormats.get(bundle, width);
 ```

-#### Questions so far:
+### Questions so far:

- * How do we eliminate the schema while still being able to access the field values?
+ 1. How do we eliminate the schema while still being able to access the field values?
- * Can we reduce the final size even more?
+ 2. Can we reduce a resource bundle's size further, beyond just eliminating the schema?
- * Can we define a bundle encoding that is simultaneously small, simple and fast?
+ 3. Can we define a bundle encoding that is simultaneously small, simple and fast?
+ 4. Can we define a way of accessing fields in the schema that is typesafe and static?

 ## Designing the resource bundle